 Old Fashioned Turkey Gravy

 Turkey drippings are pure gravy gold and this is why holiday turkey gravy is always so good and is so special.
 I always say this gravy is “plate lickin good” .

-Let’s Make some gravy!
+Let’s Make some classic turkey gravy!

-• If it doesn’t look like you have 3-4 cups of turkey drippings in your roasting pan pour chicken broth in there and deglaze the pan
+If it doesn’t look like you have 3-4 cups of turkey drippings in your roasting pan pour chicken broth in there and deglaze the pan

-• Pour warm turkey drippings into a large measuring cup or bowl and skim the fat off of it
+Pour warm turkey drippings into a large measuring cup or bowl and skim the fat off of it

-• Once the roux is bubbling slowly add the turkey drippings whisking with a wire whisk to prevent lumps
+- 4-Slowly add the turkey drippings whisking with a wire whisk to prevent lumps

+Old Fashioned Turkey Gravy